 Stir until well-combined.
 You can do this with a spatula or use an electric mixer.
 Your choice.

 Cake mix will be thick.
-Dump this mixture (it will be too thick to pour) into the cake pan and spread with hands until it's an even layer.
+Dump this mixture (it will be too thick to pour) into the cake pan and spread with your hands until it's an even layer.

 Run the flat side of a measuring cup over the cake so the top is smooth and doesn't have fingerprints.